What It Really Means to Take Care of Yourself

 It is eating something that nourishes you when you could reach for something that merely fills the gap.

-It is keeping the appointment with yourself — the walk, the rest, the quiet hour — even when something else is competing for that time.
+It is keeping the appointment with yourself — the walk, the quiet hour, the thing you said you'd do for yourself — even when something else is competing for that time.

-It is the conversation you have with yourself in the mirror.
+It is the conversation you have with yourself at the end of a hard day.
 The words you use when you make a mistake.
-The way you speak to yourself at the end of a hard day.
+The way your inner voice speaks to you when no one else is listening.

 None of this photographs well.
 All of it matters more than the candles.